Monica Gandhi, MD, MPH

 Dr. Gandhi's current research program is on identifying low-cost solutions to measuring antiretroviral levels in resource-poor settings, such as determining drug levels in hair and urine samples.
 Dr. Gandhi also works on pre-exposure prophylaxis and treatment strategies for HIV infection in women. .

 Dr. Gandhi also has an interest at UCSF in HIV education and mentorship.
 She also served as the principal investigator of an R24 mentoring grant from the NIH focused on nurturing early career investigators of diversity in HIV research, from which launched the annual "Mentoring the Mentors" workshop for HIV researchers held annually by the UCSF CFAR to train mentors in specialized tools and techniques of effective mentoring.
-She is also the co-director of the CFAR Network of Integrated Clinical Systems (CNICS) Mentoring Program.
-She co-directs the HIV/ID Consult Service at San Francisco General Hospital (SFGH), attends on the inpatient HIV/Infectious Diseases consult service, sees patients at Ward 86 as an HIV care provider, and serves as the Associate Director of the UCSF ID fellowship for Clinical Research.
+She won the Lifetime Achievement in Mentoring Award from UCSF in 2024.
+She sees patients at Ward 86 as an HIV care provider, serves on the inpatient Infectious Diseases consultation service at San Francisco General Hospital as an attending, and serves as the Associate Director of the UCSF ID fellowship for Clinical Research.

 During COVID-19, Dr. Gandhi wrote multiple layman's articles first on ways to mitigate the pandemic through non-pharmaceutical interventions such as face masks and then on the effectiveness of COVID-19 vaccines once available, including the need for global vaccine equity.
 She wrote on COVID antivirals (Paxlovid, molnupiravir) and monoclonal antibodies.
-She co-wrote the chapter on COVID-19 epidemiology for the Cecil Goldman Medicine textbook; am co-authoring the chapter on COVID-19 epidemiology and origins for Mandell’s Principles and Practice of Infectious Diseases; and has a book coming out for Mayo Clinic Press on the COVID-19 pandemic called “Endemic: Lessons from HIV for COVID-19” in 2023.
+She co-wrote the chapter on COVID-19 epidemiology for the Cecil Goldman Medicine textbook; co-authored the chapter on COVID-19 global epidemiology for Mandell’s Principles and Practice of Infectious Diseases; and wrote a book for Mayo Clinic Press on the COVID-19 pandemic called “Endemic: A Post-Pandemic Playbook" (2023)